 If you regularly use part of your home exclusively to compose and record your songs, and you have no other fixed location where you do such things, you can claim a home office tax deduction.
 How much you can claim toward your home office deduction depends on how much (what percentage) of your home you use as a home office or studio.

 For example, if you use 20% of your home, you can allot 20% of your home office expenses (such as rent, depreciation, mortgage interest, property taxes, electricity, gas, insurance) to the home office deduction.

-You may lose the capital gains tax exemption.
-If you do take the home office deduction and then sell your home, you could lose the capital gains tax exemption on the home office portion of your home.
-However, this won't happen if you live in the home two out of the five years before you sell it.
+If you do take the home office deduction and then sell your home, however, you could lose the capital gains tax exemption on the home office portion of your home.
+This won't happen if you live in the home two out of the five years before you sell it.